nomisRev/full-stack-ktor-talk/README.md

+# Kotlin Multiplatform Demo with Google Authentication

-This is a Kotlin Multiplatform project targeting Android, Server.
+This is a Kotlin Multiplatform project targeting Android and Server with Google Sign-In authentication and real-time chat functionality.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: